kshutkin/package-build/create-pkgbld/DESIGN.md

   applicable, and delete the lock entry only after commit.
 - **Fresh checkout:** use the exact lock version to restore missing extension code into the internal cache when an operation needs it.
-- **Update:** compare the recorded exact version with the candidate version;
+- **Update:** compare the recorded exact version with an exact candidate and apply the guarded migration described in Scenario 3.
-  schema v1 can identify an update but does not yet define safe artifact migration.

 Writes sort package names lexicographically so the generated file produces stable diffs.
 The lock is intended to be committed and must not be edited as a